Here are some Frequently Asked Questions to help you better use the library.

 - Q: My library card is set to expire soon.
 What should I do?

-- A: For library cards that expired on or after March 1, 2020, expiration dates have been automatically extended to July 1.
-If you have an expired card, please contact us here and we will extend it a few months.
+- A: If you have an expired card, please contact us here and we will extend it a few months.

-- Q: How can I get a library card?
+- Q: How can I apply for a library card?

-- A: You may apply for a library card online.
-The form will ask for a photo or scan of proof of residence.
+- A: Residents of New Providence may apply for a library card online.

 - Q: I'm being asking for my PIN when using digital resources.
 Do I have one?